Settling a Car Accident Case in Fort Worth

 Settlement talks typically start with the plaintiff sending a demand letter to the defendant.
 This outlines the case in broad terms and makes a demand for compensation based on the plaintiff’s losses.
 The defendant will analyze this letter and usually make a counteroffer in an attempt to lessen their exposure.
 This process of offer-counteroffer continues until the sides come to an agreement.

 It is worth remembering that a settlement can occur at any time during the life of the claim.
 Most settlements occur without the case ever getting to court.
-However, even if a plaintiff files a formal complaint in a Fort Worth courthouse, the parties may come to an agreement at any time prior to a jury verdict.
-As a result, settling a car accident case in Fort Worth is the most common way for a case to end.
+However, even if a plaintiff files a formal complaint in a courthouse, the parties may come to an agreement at any time prior to a jury verdict.
+As a result, most car accident cases in Fort Worth end up as settlements.

 There are many benefits to settling a car accident case in Fort Worth.
 First, the plaintiff could avoid the intrusive and time-consuming process of filing a complaint in court and seeing the case through.
 Second, a settlement following a car accident tends to take place much quicker than taking a case to trial.
 Finally, engaging in settlement talks can often bring compensation in a more consistent manner than relying on the opinion of jurors to determine the value of your claim.

 A car attorney could help to frame your case in the best possible way to argue for a settlement that fits your needs.
-Additionally, the state of limitations in Fort Worth under Tex.
+Additionally, the statute of limitations under Tex.
 Civ.
 Prac. & Rem.
 Code §16.003 gives you only two years to demand payment.
 If this time limit expires, you may be ineligible to recover compensation for damages.
 Contact a nearby car accident attorney today to get started on your case.